kasparsd/wp-docs-md/docs/wp-blocks-handbook.md

 You can use a react hook called `useInnerBlocksProps` instead of the `InnerBlocks` component.
 This hook allows you to take more control over the markup of inner blocks areas.

 The `useInnerBlocksProps` is exported from the `@wordpress/block-editor` package same as the `InnerBlocks` component itself and supports everything the component does.
 It also works like the `useBlockProps` hook.

+It is important to note that `useBlockProps` hook must be called *before* `useInnerBlocksProps`, otherwise `useBlockProps` will return empty object.

 Here is the basic `useInnerBlocksProps` hook usage.